Reporting

 Sheet Summary Reports

-These reports aggregate sheet summary fields from one or more sheets into a single report to surface key metrics based on report criteria.
+These reports aggregate sheet summary fields from one or more sheets into a single report, surfacing key metrics based on report criteria.

 Build a row report